ikatson/flickruper/README.md

 Usage
 =====

-**flickrupper** uploads a single directory at once, without recursion into subdirectories.
+**flickruper** uploads a single directory at once, without recursion into subdirectories.
 It cannot upload a single file or several files.
 This is by design, to reduce complexity.